Eleven-Trading/TradeNote/README.md

 3. Parse acts as the server so that TradeNote does not need to run any server on its own, making it faster and lighter.

 ### Viewing the database (optional)
-If you installed using the docker-compose.yml file you can access the database viewer on http://localhost:8081

-The default database login is
-- username: tradenote
-- password: tradenote
-- database: tradenote

-Alternatively, you can use [MongoDB Compass](https://github.com/parse-community "MongoDB Compass") or you can install and run the [Parse Dashboard](https://github.com/parse-community/parse-dashboard "Parse Dashboard").
+Additionally, if you want to view and manage the database, you can use [MongoDB Compass](https://github.com/parse-community "MongoDB Compass") or install and run the [Parse Dashboard](https://github.com/parse-community/parse-dashboard "Parse Dashboard").

 ### PostHog
 This projects uses [PostHog](https://github.com/PostHog/posthog "PostHog") as its product analytics suite to collect <u>anonymous</u> analytics about TradeNote installations and page views.
 This helps me better understand if and how people are using TradeNote and evaluate the outreach of my project.
 If you want to opt-out of this program, you can simply add `-e ANALYTICS_OFF=true` when running the docker image.